 In a world where #commoncore can be a four-letter-word, it’s not surprising math doesn’t always add up.
-Seven years ago, I unknowingly enrolled in an upper-level math course.
+Years ago, I unknowingly enrolled in an upper-level math course.

 Mommy Math (Math 701)

 Explore never-before-understood mathematical concepts in this graduate level course.
 Learn how fundamental methods flip upside-down in parenthood.
 Prerequisites: Genetics (Bio 307), Dynamic Systems and Chaos (Math 654), Theory of Numbers (Math 623)

 The course has a broad scope and wide reach, covering topics previously-considered mastered.

 How it works:After a 40 minute battle of “stay in your seat” and “but, you eat yogurt every morning,” it’s finally time for Mom’s breakfast.
 A perfectly toasted & perfectly buttered bagel is millimeters away from Mom’s mouth when little hands shoot out to commandeer .
 Toddler cheers “bagel! bagel!”
 Preschooler declares “but I love bagels!”
 Just like that, 1 bagel is reduced to 1/8.

 ∞ = 3.

 How it works: No one knows if a number exists after 3 anymore.
 Start counting at 1 and if you get to 3, bad things happen.
 Bad things.